ehmicky/wild-wild-path/README.md

 ## Query arrays

-Query arrays are friendlier to programmatic usage.
-Unlike [query strings](#query-strings), they do not require escaping.
+Query arrays are friendlier to programmatic usage than [query strings](#query-strings).
+Also, they do not require escaping.
 They should be used when the input is dynamic or user-provided to prevent injection attacks.

 Query strings and arrays are otherwise equivalent to each other.